Fjällräven: Termo tents

-Prior to Fjällräven's entry into the market, most tents were constructed of a single layer of cotton, weighing around 3–4 kg when dry, which then doubled in weight when it got wet.
-An alternative option was to use a synthetic tent, but these were thin, which allowed moisture to seep through, or so impenetrable that condensation remained on the inside.
+In the 1960s most tents were constructed with a single layer of cotton.
+They weighed around 3–4 kg when dry and twice that weight when wet.
+Synthetic tents were an option, but they were made of thin material that allowed moisture to seep through or was so impenetrable that moisture condensed on the inside.

-Believing that like him users would want to carry as little weight as possible, and not want any equipment inside the tent to get wet, Nordin began to design a solution.
-In 1964, he brought the Termo tent to the market which combined an outer waterproof flysheet made of a strong, waterproof polyester fabric and a breathable inner tent made from a thin, breathable "Rutarme" polyamide (nylon).
+In response to these perceived shortcomings and believing that users would want to carry as little weight as possible, and not want any equipment inside the tent to get wet, Nordin designed the Termo tent, which was released in 1964.
+It combined an outer waterproof flysheet made of a strong, waterproof polyester fabric and a breathable inner tent made from a thin, breathable nylon.
 This combination allowed moisture to be expelled from the living area before condensing on the inner surface of the flysheet.
-The tent weighs 1.4 kg (3 lbs).
+The tent weighed 1.4 kg (3 lbs).

 In 1967, the company launched the Termo G-66 tent.

 Greenland jacket and trousers

-In 1966, Fjällräven backpacks and Termo condensation-free tents were taken by a number of the members of a research expedition to Greenland to study glaciers.
-With praises for the Fjällräven equipment, they told Nordin it was unfortunate that the company had not also produced their jackets and trousers, which were made of boiled wool and leather and had proven unsatisfactory.
-This inspired Nordin to consider entering the clothing segment.
+In 1966, Fjällräven backpacks and Termo tents were taken by a number of the members of a research expedition to Greenland to study glaciers.
+After they returned, they told Nordin it was unfortunate that the company had not also produced their jackets and trousers, which were made of boiled wool and leather and had proven unsatisfactory.
+This inspired Nordin to entering the clothing market.
 He identified that a fabric that had proven too heavy for use in the company's lightweight tents would be durable enough for a jacket, but he needed to find a way of waterproofing it.
 Remembering that when he was a child at a local ski jump with his friends, they had prevented the snow from soaking through their trousers by rubbing the wax meant for their skis onto the fabric, he began experimenting with different wax solutions.
 He eventually developed a solution of paraffin and beeswax which he then applied to the fabric with the help of his wife's hairdryer.

-The finished jacket which entered the market in 1968 was called the Greenland Jacket, while the fabric in time became known as G-1000, and the beeswax and paraffin mixture was sold as Greenland Wax.
+The finished jacket entered the market in 1968.
+It was called the Greenland Jacket, the fabric was named G-1000, and the beeswax and paraffin mixture was sold as Greenland Wax.

 In 1970, the company introduced the Greenland Trousers using the G-1000 material previously used in the Greenland jacket.